 This creamy, comforting cauliflower dip recipe is made with simple ingredients that you probably already have in your kitchen.
 Make this for game day, or a party, or just for an easy, creamy snack.
-You’ll be amazed at how quickly it comes together and how incredible low it is in calories and WW points.
+You’ll be amazed at how quickly it comes together and how incredibly low it is in calories and zero WW points.

 What is Cauliflower Dip?